Empirical likelihood for the analysis of experimental designs: Introduction

-The existing literature has mainly focused on establishing limit theorems for a single EL (ratio) statistic or an EL statistic with a single hypothesis. \textcite{wang2018f} applied ${F}$-distribution calibrated EL statistics to multiple hypothesis tests, assuming independence between tests.
-However, these results cannot be directly extended to various scenarios of dependence, including the problem of multiple comparisons.
-This article addresses the challenges of the multiplicity of comparisons by constructing an asymptotic framework for general block designs that leads to manageable EL inference.
-We also propose EL-based multiple testing procedures that rest on this framework.
+The existing literature has mainly focused on establishing limit theorems for a single empirical likelihood (ratio) statistic with a single hypothesis. \citet{wang2018f} applied \({F}\)-distribution calibrated empirical likelihood statistics to multiple hypothesis tests, assuming independence between tests.
+However, these results cannot be directly extended to various dependence scenarios, including the problem of multiple comparisons.
+Although individual \({p}\)-values from empirical likelihood tests can be substituted into many existing multiple testing procedures, constructing SCIs for the comparisons based on empirical likelihood has not yet been investigated.
+This article addresses the challenges of the multiplicity of comparisons by introducing an asymptotic framework for general block designs that leads to manageable inference.
+In particular, each confidence interval has a variable length that accommodates the underlying covariance structure without explicit studentization, and the SCIs achieve the target coverage probability asymptotically.
+We also propose empirical likelihood-based multiple testing procedures that rest on this framework.
+These procedures are generally applicable to other models and estimating functions.

-The article is organized as follows. \cref{sec:preliminaries} introduces some preliminary concepts and conditions used in the rest of the article. \cref{sec:theory} develops an asymptotic theory for a set of EL test statistics.
-In \cref{sec:procedure}, we propose two multiple testing procedures and evaluate the performances of the procedures in \cref{sec:simulation} through a simulation study.
-An application to pesticide concentration experiments is discussed in Section \ref{sec:application}.
+The article is organized as follows. \cref{sec:preliminaries} introduces some preliminary concepts and conditions used in the rest of the article. \cref{sec:theory} develops an asymptotic theory for a set of empirical likelihood test statistics.
+We propose two multiple testing procedures in \cref{sec:procedure} and evaluate the performances of the procedures in \cref{sec:simulation} through a simulation study.
+An application to pesticide concentration experiments is discussed in Section \cref{sec:application}.
 We conclude with a discussion of directions for future research in \cref{sec:discussion}.
-The proofs of the theoretical results are provided in the online supplementary materials.
+The proofs of the theoretical results are provided in \hyperref[sec:appendix]{Appendix}.